pete-woods/www.pete-woods.com/content/post/multi-stage-docker-builds.md

 {{< /alert >}}

 {{< alert warning >}}
-Remember to change the last time to your own main class.
+Remember to change the last line to your own main class.
 {{< /alert >}}

 # Static analysis